 - protection and proper use of corporate assets and opportunities

-- Introduced a supplier code of conduct for suppliers engaged through Suncor’s supply chain.
+We also maintain a supplier code of conduct for suppliers engaged through Suncor’s supply chain.
 It highlights the values that are important to Suncor and is a guide to the standard of behaviour required of suppliers, contractors and consultants who do business with us.
 The supplier code addresses topics such as safety, harassment, bribery and corruption, human rights and confidential information, among others.

 Stewarding to business conduct code